ManarRagaa/ManarRagaa/README.md

 ## Hi there!
 I'm a Machine Learning Engineer✨

-🎓Currently a student at Ahram Canadian University (ACU) 📚🏫.
+🎓Currently a student at Ahram Canadian University (ACU).

 **Machine Learning 📊**   **Deep Learning 🧠**   **Passionate about Artificial Intelligence 🤖**

 ### 🚀 About Me